 Sequence Diagram Compression Scheme Examples

-The sequence diagram below shows client Get requests for vehicle speed where different combinations of compression schemes are selected.
-The responses mainy show the path a timestamp data that becomes compressed.
+The sequence diagram below shows client Get requests for the vehicle speed signal where different combinations of compression schemes are used.
+The responses mainly show the paths or timestamps that becomes compressed.
 In the first request/response the client requests static UID path compression, in the second request local path compression, and in the third and fourth request relative timestamp compression is added together with the respective path compression.

 Compression scheme sequence diagram.